symfony-cmf/Routing/README.md

 This bundle contains a replacement for the default Symfony Router.
 As the name implies, the chain router registers a list of routers that it tries by priority to match and generate routes.
+One of the routers in that chain can of course be the default router so you can still use the standard way for some of your routes.

 Additionally, this bundle delivers useful router implementations.
-Currently, there is the DoctrineRouter that routes based on doctrine database entities or documents.
+Currently, there is the *DoctrineRouter* that routes based on doctrine database entities or documents.

 ## Installation